ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Ray Data logs
 -------------
-During execution, Ray Data will periodically log status updates to `ray-data.log`.
+During execution, Ray Data periodically logs updates to `ray-data.log`.

-At the end of every scheduling loop, Ray Data will log execution progress of every operator in the DAG.
+At the end of every scheduling loop, Ray Data logs execution progress of every operator in the dataset.
 For more frequent updates, `RAY_DATA_TRACE_SCHEDULING=1` can be set so that the progress is logged after each task is dispatched.

 .. code-block:: text